ome/openmicroscopy/Xml/Validator/WebApp/README.txt

 This is a TurboGears (http://www.turbogears.org) project.
 It can be started by running the start-validator.py script.

+The normal command to start it is: python start-validator.py

 This project was generated from a standard TurboGears template.